Junbol-Frontend-Mentor/expenses-chart-component/README.md

 ## css:

-- You need to grid area you containers not the items inside your containers.

 ```
  &:hover .amount,
   &:focus-within .amount {//🚩this was the solution (-within) so the amount stay in focus after click